Homas/ioc2rpz/README.md

 You can use ioc2rpz with any DNS server which supports Responce Policy Zones e.g. recent versions of bind.
 A sample bind's configuration file is provided in the cfg folder.

 ## ioc2rpz vs bind:
-- ioc2rpz built to handle RPZ distribution only
+- ioc2rpz was built to handle RPZ distribution only;
-- ioc2rpz supports as many RPZ as you need. bind supports only 32 zones per DNS view
+- ioc2rpz supports as many RPZ as you need. bind supports only 32 zones per DNS view;
-- live zones
+- ioc2rpz supports "live"/non cached zones;
-- indicators via REST API calls
+- indicators availble from different sources e.g. via REST API calls and RPZs are automatically updated;
-- IOC expiration time
+- IOC expiration time is used to remove expired indicators in a timely manner;
-- configurable packet size --> zone transfer optimization
+- Performance and zone transfer time/size/packets optimizations.
-- performace

 ## How to start ioc2rpz service